Human Papillomavirus, HPV

 Overview

-There are more than 100 types of HPV.
 The HPV family of viruses is called papillomavirus because they tend to cause warts, or papillomas—benign (noncancerous) tumors.
-Warts may appear on the hands and feet or on the genital area.
-The strains of HPV that cause warts to grow on hands and feet, however, are rarely the same type that causes warts in the genital area.
-More than 30 strains are called genital strains and are spread through sexual contact.
-Only 15 are associated with cervical cancer; these are called high-risk strains (HPV 16 and 18 cause 70 percent of cancers).
-Two low-risk strains of HPV—HPV 6 and 11—cause 90 percent of genital warts, though they have no risk of causing cervical cancer.
+There are more than 150 strains of HPV and at least 40 HPV types that can infect the anus or genitals.
+Warts may appear on the hands and feet or on the genital and anal areas.
+The strains of HPV that cause warts to grow on hands and feet, however, are rarely the same type that cause warts in the genital and anal areas.

-HPV is spread by skin-to-skin contact with an HPV-infected area.
+HPV spreads via skin-to-skin contact with an HPV-infected area.
 Infections can be subclinical, meaning the virus lives in the skin without causing symptoms.
-This is why many people with HPV do not know they have it or that they could spread it.
-For a person exposed to a partner who has a low-risk genital wart-causing strain of HPV such as HPV 6 or 11, it usually takes about six weeks to three months for genital warts to appear.
-However, infections with high-risk strains of HPV cause no symptoms and can only be detected on Pap or HPV tests.
+Hence most people with HPV do not know they have it or that they could spread it.
+For a person exposed to a partner who has a low-risk genital wart–causing strain of HPV, such as HPV 6 or 11, it takes about six weeks to three months for genital warts to appear.
+However, most people who are infected by HPV 6 and 11 do not develop genital warts.
+The most common HPV infections are by high-risk types, and there are no visible symptoms.
+These infections can only be detected on HPV tests or because of abnormal cell changes detected on Pap tests.

 Diagnosis

-Genital warts can be flesh-colored and hidden inside the cervix, vagina, penis, scrotum or anus.
+Genital warts are the least common problem caused by HPV infection.
+They can be flesh-colored and hidden inside the cervix, vagina, penis, scrotum or anus.
 They can be small or large, alone or in clusters, flat or round.
 They can spread along the groin or thigh or be found in the mouth.

-Studies find that specific HPV types are responsible for the development of genital warts, previously known as "condyloma acuminata."
-Each HPV type has been numbered and divided into "high risk" or "low risk" categories depending on whether the virus is associated with the development of cancer.
+Specific HPV types cause genital warts, known as condyloma acuminata.
+Each HPV type has been numbered and divided into high-risk or low-risk categories depending on whether the virus is associated with the development of cancer.

-For example, HPV types 6 and 11, which are usually associated with genital warts, are considered "low risk."
-HPV types 16, 18, 31, 33 and 35, found on the genitals and in the anus, have been linked to most HPV related cancers in both men and women.
+For example, HPV types 6 and 11, which are usually associated with genital warts, are considered low-risk.
+HPV types 16, 18, 31, 33, 45, 52 and 58, found on the genitals and in the anus, have been linked to most HPV-related cancers in both men and women and are therefore considered high-risk.

 If you notice warts, see your health care professional.
 You should also seek an examination if: